ezra-obiwale/dpd-passport/Readme.md

     Now you can get hold of your user and his session, by specifying a `redirectURL` in the original request.
 After the login is done (no matter if it was successful or not), your user will be redirected to the specified URL.
     Supply some app-specific URL (see your platform's SDK on how that looks) and catch the response in your app.

-2. Alternatively, authenticate the user with the appropriate SDK and send to a request with the received access token as follows:
+2. Alternatively, authenticate the user with the appropriate OAUTH SDK and send  a request with the received access token as follows:
     ````
     GET /auth/facebook/token?access_token=<TOKEN_HERE>
     ````